Guidelines

 Follow:

-Guidance for federal institutions on how to prepare records for transfer to the custody of Library and Archives Canada
+These procedures outline the requirements for preparing archival government records for transfer to Library and Archives Canada

 Guidelines on File Formats for Transferring Information Resources of Enduring Value